Not sure how many days to spend in Cappadocia? Worry not.

 Similar to taking guided tours, renting a car allows you to get around the Cappadocia region much easier.
 It also allows you to pick out the specific places you wish to visit in Cappadocia, unlike a guided tour that has a specific itinerary.

-Because of this, renting a car will save you a lot of time and headaches in Cappadocia
+Because of this, renting a car in Cappadocia will save you a lot of time and headaches!

-Is flying in a hot air balloon in Cappadocia a must for you?
+Is Riding a Hot Air Balloon in Cappadocia a must for you?

 Flying in a hot air balloon in Cappadocia is a once-in-a-lifetime opportunity.
 However, this opportunity might require some sacrifices, as its schedule depends on the (sometimes unpredictable) weather.